 Push-ups, Sit-ups, and Box Jumps are all aptly named exercises.
 The name describes exactly what they are.
 But what about fan favorites like Burpees, Bulgarian Split Squats, Tabata Drills, or even the Dumbbell.
-I researched the etymology and origin of these exercises, workouts, and fitness terms.
+I researched the etymology and origin of these exercises, workouts, and fitness terms so you can explain them when your personal training clients inquire.
 Here’s what I found:

 However, we can thank Royal H. Burpee for his namesake functional workout move.
 When Royal Burpee was a PhD student in physiology in New York he used this four-count exercise as a means to test the physical fitness of patients.
 He wrote about it in his academic thesis in the late 1930s and described it as:

 - Squat down and place both hands on the floor in front of you

 - Return to standing